 10. Chocolate, yes, more of it.

-If you don’t really have a specific city or region in mind, then have a look at these different themes for your trip to Belgium:
+If you don’t really have a specific city or province in mind, then have a look at these different themes for your trip to Belgium:

 Where you should book a hotel depends a bit on the places you plan to visit while here, but I would always recommend comparing prices on different sites to make sure you get the best bang for your buck.
 Booking.com is my go-to hotel booking site.

 Did you find this guide about Belgium useful?
 Then make sure others hear about it as well and spread the word!